ilyabo/manymizers/README.md

 # Manymizers

-This is an experimental tool for helping to structure decision making.
+This is an experimental tool for helping to structure decision making inspired by the original version of [ChoiceMap](https://choicemap.co/).

 ![screenshot](doc/manymizers.png)